hubtype/botonic/packages/botonic-plugin-inbenta/README.md

 # Botonic Plugin Inbenta

-## How it works
+## What Does This Plugin Do?

 This plugin allows you to integrate [Inbenta Knowledge Management API](https://developers.inbenta.io/knowledge-management/km-api/api-setup) in your Botonic project.

-It works the same way that all the other plugins for AI/NLU services like Dialogflow, Watson, etc. Once installed in your project, this plugin will send all text inputs that users send your bot and will query Inbenta API.
-This plugin will use the results of that call to enhance the `input` object so you can use that data in your routes and actions.
+It works like any other AI/NLU services plugin, like Dialogflow, Watson, etc.

+Once installed within your project, this plugin sends all text inputs that users are sending to your bot and queries Inbenta API.
+The plugin retrieves the call results to enhance the `input` object.
+You can then use this data in your routes and actions.

-This is an example of an `input` object that is received from a user:
+Here is an example of an `input` object received from a user:

 ```
 {